kennylwx/schiba/README.md

 - `-t, --timeout <ms>`: Connection timeout in milliseconds.
 - `--format <type>`: Output format (`raw` or `markdown`).
 - `--no-copy`: Prevents copying the output to the clipboard.
-- `--verbose`: Enable detailed logging for debugging.
+- `--verbose`: Enables detailed logging for debugging.

 **Examples**